chetanbogali/Web_Technology-18CS63/Lists/README.md

 ## Order list

-By default it assign numbers to list
+By default it assign numbers to list items

 ## Screenshots